FyliaCare/Golden-Errands/VERCEL_DEPLOYMENT.md

 3. Add each variable for Production, Preview, and Development
 4. Click "Save"

-#### 4. Deploy
+#### 5. Deploy
 Click "Deploy" button - Vercel will:
+1. Detect the Node.js project from root `package.json`
-1. Run `build.sh` which:
+2. Run `node build-vercel.js` which:
-   - Installs dependencies
+   - Installs backend dependencies
-   - Generates Prisma Client (with placeholder)
+   - Generates Prisma Client (with placeholder DATABASE_URL)
-   - Compiles TypeScript
+   - Compiles TypeScript to `backend/dist/`
-2. Deploy the serverless function
+3. Deploy the serverless function from `api/index.js`
-3. Your API will be available at `https://your-project.vercel.app`
+4. Your API will be available at `https://your-project.vercel.app`

+**Note:** First deploy may take 2-3 minutes.
+Subsequent deploys are faster.

 ---

 ## 🔍 How It Works

 ### Build Process
+1. **Root package.json** tells Vercel this is a Node.js project
-1. **build.sh** runs during deployment
+2. **build-vercel.js** runs during deployment (cross-platform)
    - Sets placeholder DATABASE_URL for Prisma generation
+   - Installs backend dependencies
    - Compiles TypeScript to `backend/dist/`

-2. **api/index.js** is the serverless function entry point
+3. **api/index.js** is the serverless function entry point
    - Regenerates Prisma Client with real DATABASE_URL at runtime
-   - Imports and serves the Express app
+   - Imports and serves the Express app from `backend/dist/server.js`

 ### Runtime Flow
 ```